bvjeas/Rabatt/README.md

 # Rabatt
-- This application is basically gives suggestion for cart discounts based on set of rules which are set by the clients.
+- This application gives suggestion for cart discounts based on set of rules which are set by the clients.